-up and do not start engine until fumes have been eliminated.
+- with hot engine parts and igniting.
+Do not spill fuel when filling tank.
+If fuel is spilled, wipe it up and do not start engine until fumes have been eliminated. - 1.d.

-1.c.
 Keep all equipment safety guards, covers and devices in position and in good repair.
 Keep hands, hair, clothing and tools away from V-belts, gears, fans and all other moving parts when starting, operating or repairing equipment.

-- 1.d.
+- 1.e.
 In some cases it may be necessary to remove safety guards to perform required maintenance.
 Remove guards only when necessary and replace them when the maintenance requiring their removal is complete.
-Always use the greatest care when working near moving parts. - 1.e.
+Always use the greatest care when working near moving parts. - 1.f.
 Do not put your hands near the engine fan.
-Do not attempt to override the governor or idler by pushing on the throttle control rods while the engine is running. - 1.f.
-To prevent accidentally starting gasoline engines while turning the engine or welding generator during maintenance work, disconnect the spark plug wires, distributor cap or magneto wire as appropriate. - 1.g.
-To avoid scalding, do not remove the radiator pressure cap when the engine is hot. - 1.h.
-Using a generator indoors CAN KILL YOU IN MINUTES. - 1.i.
-Generator exhaust contains carbon monoxide.
-This is a poison you cannot see or smell. - 1.j.
-NEVER use inside a home or garage, EVEN IF doors and windows are open. - 1.k.
-Only use OUTSIDE and far away from windows, doors and vents. - 1.I.
-Avoid other generator hazards.
-READ MANUAL BEFORE USE.
+Do not attempt to override the governor or idler by pushing on the throttle control rods while the engine is running. - 1.g.
+To prevent accidentally starting gasoline engines while turning the engine or welding generator during maintenance work, disconnect the spark plug wires, distributor cap or magneto wire as appropriate. - 1.h.
+To avoid scalding, do not remove the radiator pressure cap when the engine is hot.

-ELECTRIC AND MAGNETIC FIELDS MAY BE DANGEROUS
+ELECTRIC AND MAGNETIC FIELDS MAY BF DANGFROUS

 - 2.a.
 Electric current flowing through any conductor causes localized Electric and Magnetic Fields (EMF).
 Welding current creates EMF fields around welding cables and welding machines - 2.b.
-EMF fields may interfere with some pacemakers, and welders having a pacemaker should consult their physician before welding. - 2.c.
+EMF fields may interfere with some pacemakers, and welders having a pacemaker should consult their physician - 2.c.
 Exposure to EMF fields in welding may have other health effects which are now not known. - 2.d.
 All welders should use the following procedures in order to minimize exposure to EMF fields from the welding circuit: - 2.d.1.
 Route the electrode and work cables together Secure them with tape when possible. - 2.d.2.
 Never coil the electrode lead around your body. - 2.d.3.
 Do not place your body between the electrode and work cables.
 If the electrode cable is on your right side, the work cable should also be on your right side. - 2.d.4.
 Connect the work cable to the workpiece as close as possible to the area being welded. - 2.d.5.
 Do not work next to welding power source.